Malpractices and Maladministration Policies

 ADMI has several safeguards in place to detect plagiarism of work.

-Students will also have to take part in a “validation interview" as covered in our learner identity requirements documents.
+Students will also have to take part in a “Validation and Observation Interview" as covered in our Learner Identity Requirements Ddocuments.

 Where malpractice is suspected or is alleged, and where there are reasonable grounds for that suspicion or allegation, ADMI will promptly take all reasonable steps to establish whether or not malpractice did occur, and to prevent any adverse effect.